 A Heck of A Deal!

 I searched the internet looking for affordable family dining tables options for intimate kitchen spaces online.
 The old table was scratched badly on the top, and one of the legs were very shaky.
 The table was very heavy, and it could have been very hurtful if it broke falling on anyone of us.
 A friend suggested that I visit Facebook Market, and I discovered a heck of a deal for a table that I wanted for little of nothing.
 I order two additional benches so that everyone could sit at the table with no one being left out.
 The builder sold it as is in just learning how to make tables, and I bought it proudly because it came from another creative Mommy.
+The DIY table actually fell apart with all three legs falling off.
+I however learned I had handy skills myself screwing the legs back on, securing the edges, sanding it down, and furnished it.
+I think the original builder for the effort and foundation.

 It’s The Little Things That Count